richardmorgan1530/rna-seq-raspberry-pi/docs/installation.md

 ```
 Next mount the USB SSD to the location /var/www/html/usb

-Add the following line of code:
+Add the following line of code to the file:
 ```
 UUID=YOUR_UUID_HERE  /var/www/html/usb  ext4  noatime,nofail,x-systemd.automount,x-systemd.device-timeout=10  0  2
 ```